 Protruding teeth is a common problem in both children and adults.
-Protruding teeth create problems with mouth closure, chewing and speaking, and can make teeth more susceptible to injury, especially during contact sports.
+Protruding teeth can cause difficulty to close mouth, chewing and speaking, and can make teeth more susceptible to injury, especially during contact sports.
 Children with protruding teeth may suffer from self-esteem issues.

 What are the causes?

-Protruding teeth can be caused by genetic (skeletal), soft tissue, oral habits or crowding of teeth.
+Protruding teeth can be caused by genetic (facial), soft tissue, oral habits or crowding of teeth.

-This usually is genetics.
+Skeletal facial pattern is genetically influenced.
 Protruding teeth is usually associated with long upper jaw or short lower jaw (figure 1).
 Sometimes the upper jaw can grow out of proportion to the rest of the facial structure.
-Also, the lower jaw may be too small in comparison to the upper jaw.Figure 1
+The lower jaw may be small in comparison to the upper jaw.Figure 1

 - Soft tissue factors